LiaScript/liascript.github.com/content/english/blog/021_students-work-on-open-learning-content.md

 author: Sebastian Zug
 image: "/images/post/lecture.jpg"
 categories:
+    - Community
-    - Article
+    - News
 tags:
-    - LiaScript
-    - Community
-    - Freiberg
     - OER
+    - Education
+    - Collaboration

 description: The Institute for Computer Science in Freiberg has developed an interactive type of lecture format.
 Together with the lecturers, the students work on the lecture materials with open tools via a website - without any PDF documents or PowerPoint slide collections.
 ---